 It’s Rwanda Week here at Ker & Downey.
-We’re taking an in-depth look at the ins and outs of Rwanda travel and the incredible country that has become one of Africa’s greatest success stories.
+We’re taking an in-depth look at the ins and outs of Rwanda travel.
+The incredible country is one of Africa’s greatest success stories.

 Today, Rwanda is a country of unity, stability, and hope.
-It has one of the fastest growing economies in Africa, benefiting greatly from tourism, which has, in turn, reduced poverty rates and improved the country’s infrastructure.
-It’s seen a swell of development, becoming one of Africa’s most developed countries and its GDP has seen a growth averaging more than 7 percent a year.
+It has one of the fastest-growing economies in Africa, benefiting greatly from tourism.
+Those tourism dollars have, in turn, reduced poverty rates and improved the country’s infrastructure.
+Its GDP has seen growth averaging more than 7 percent a year.
+Additionally, Rwanda has seen a swell of development, becoming one of Africa’s most developed countries.

-Travelers are warmly welcomed to the “Land of a Thousand Hills.”
+The “Land of a Thousand Hills” warmly welcomes travelers.
 It’s generally considered safe to travel to Rwanda as the country enjoys relatively low crime levels.
 As always, we recommend avoiding political demonstrations and large crowds.
-Travelers are also advised to avoid the borders of Burundi and the Democratic Republic of the Congo.
+We also advise travelers to avoid the borders of Burundi and the Democratic Republic of the Congo.

 By now, you’re probably asking yourself, “What about gorilla trekking in Volcanoes National Park, which is on the border of the Democratic Republic of the Congo border?”
-Volcanoes National Park is patrolled by armed guards to protect both trekkers and gorillas.
-While on your trek, you are also escorted by armed guards, so travelers are very safe in the park.
-The Rwandan government recognizes the impact the gorilla tourism has on the country and is dedicated to keeping tourists safe.
-Should there be any concern, however, rest assured, our ground handlers are always updated on situations to be cautious of, and can amend an itinerary at a moment’s notice.
+Armed guards patrol Volcanoes National Park to protect both trekkers and gorillas.
+While on your trek, armed guards also escort you, so travelers are very safe in the park.
+The Rwandan government recognizes the impact gorilla tourism has on the country.
+They are dedicated to keeping tourists safe when they travel to Rwanda.
+Should there be any concern, however, rest assured; our ground handlers are always updated on situations to be cautious of, and can amend an itinerary at a moment’s notice.

 In Rwanda’s southeast corner, Nyungwe National Park in a sanctuary for over 25 percent of Africa’s primates, including the famous chimpanzees.
-A trek through the park promises a chance to see 14 different primate species, both from the ground and in the tree canopies on the park’s canopy walk – a 295 foot bridge suspended 130 feet above the ground.
+A trek through the park promises a chance to see 14 different primate species.
+Go up high to the park’s canopy walk – a 295-foot bridge suspended 130 feet above the ground.

 Two other parks in Rwanda are starting to gain attention – Gishwati-Mukura National Park which recently received a national park status, and Akagera National Park, once one of the best reserves in Africa.
-Both parks saw destruction after the genocide when communities moved in and settled the area, cutting down trees and reducing the wildlife population, but are quickly becoming two more gems in Rwanda’s crown.
-Akagera recently release seven lions from South Africa into its boundaries, the first lions in Rwanda in 15 years and a conservation milestone for both the park and the country.
+Both parks saw destruction after the genocide when communities moved in and settled the area.
+The people cut down trees.
+The wildlife population was decimated.
+But the two parks are quickly becoming gems in Rwanda’s crown.
+Akagera recently released seven lions from South Africa into its boundaries.
+These are the first lions in Rwanda in 15 years and a conservation milestone for both the park and the country.
 We’ll explore both of the parks in depth this week with our Rwanda travel series.